tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 the peer will retransmit in any case and therefore the ACK just allows for selective retransmission, as opposed to the whole flight retransmission in previous versions of DTLS.
-For instance in the flow shown in Figure 11 if the client does not send the ACK message when it received record 1 indicating loss of record 0, the entire flight would be retransmitted.
+For instance in the flow shown in {{dtls-key-update}} if the client does not send the ACK message when it received record 1 indicating loss of record 0, the entire flight would be retransmitted.
 When DTLS 1.3 is used in deployments with lossy networks, such as low-power, long range radio networks as well as